-If you are as enthused about trying to work the anti-inflammatory “super spice” turmeric into your cooking as much as I am, then this Indian-inspired Sweet Potato Curry with Chickpeas is a must-make.
-It’s also the perfect hearty vegetarian option for Meat Free Mondays.
+This recipe for sweet potato curry is also the perfect hearty vegetarian option for Meat Free Mondays.
 It is such a robust and filling dish that nobody will miss the meat!

-The Best Curry Powder for Your Sweet Potato Curry
+The BEST Curry Powder for Sweet Potato Curry

 - 4 cloves garlic, minced